 Twitter – as well as sending out regular, varied content via your Twitter feed.
 It can also be worth arranging tweet swaps with other shows.
 So keep an eye on the programme for other, relevant shows – we are happy to put acts in touch with each other, if you don’t have any luck hunting each other down!
 And don’t forget to use #rdg #rdguk to make sure you’re picked up by local feeds!

 The Programme and flyering – so long us as you send us your materials by the deadline, you will be listed in the programme.
-These are distributed at various events on a weekly basis in the 6 weeks running up to the Fringe.
+The programme is distributed at various events on a weekly basis in the weeks running up to the Fringe.
 If you’d like some extra exposure, come down and help the Fringe team with distribution, bringing your own flyers to give out too!
-The programme also goes out via a direct marketing courier to the whole of Berkshire and Oxfordshire.
+Unfortunately, we are unable to distribute flyers on your behalf as we do not have the capacity.

 How are the venues assigned?

-The venues will be assigned depending on your technical requirements and space needs.
-So please provide as much detail as possible in your application.
+In your application you are able to identify your venue preferences.
+Venues are then be assigned in accordance with your technical requirements and space needs, so please provide as much detail as possible in your application.
 We do understand that needs may change so let us know as soon as you know so that we can try to help.
 Please be aware that if you need additional tech support this will be chargeable.

 We will also look at what type of act you are bring, as some venues are better suited to certain genres, have an existing audience for that particular type of show!

 Please see the Venue Specs page for a summary of key venues.